Alexander Technique and scoliosis.

-Alexander instruction does not conflict with the medical treament of wearing the brace.
-It does help the person to overcome some of the side effects of wearing a back brace over a long period of time.
+Alexander instruction does not conflict with the medical treatment of wearing the brace.
+It does help the person to overcome some of the side effects of wearing a back brace over an extended period.

 The brace holds the torso tightly and is designed to prevent the back curve from worsening.

 The young person may develop over-tension in neck, shoulders and legs as a compensation for wearing the brace.
 The back muscles may weaken and lose tone.
 Breathing may be constrained because of squeezing around the rib cage and torso.